 You can monitor your blood pressure at home to ensure that your lifestyle modifications are effective.
 While checking your blood pressure regularly, you can also inform your doctor about any possible health issues.
 Blood pressure monitors are commonly available, and they do not require a prescription.
 Before you begin, discuss the possibility of home monitoring with your doctor.

-Controlling a health problem right from the beginning is the best thing to do before it gets too complicated.
-Even if you have borderline high blood pressure in pregnancy, you must follow the above advice to ensure that your blood pressure in pregnancy remains controlled and does not give rise to further complications such as preeclampsia and eclampsia.
-Preeclampsia in pregnancy could develop after 20 weeks of pregnancy or can even be diagnosed after 48 hours of childbirth.
-Preeclampsia during pregnancy can be a life-threatening condition for a pregnant woman as it may affect the baby and the mother.
+Even if you have borderline high blood pressure in pregnancy, you must follow the above advice to ensure that your blood pressure in pregnancy remains controlled and does not give rise to further complications such as preeclampsia.
+Preeclampsia in pregnancy could develop after 20 weeks of pregnancy and can be a life-threatening condition as it may affect the baby and the mother.
 Therefore, it is important to take care of your mental health as well as physical health to avoid any of these factors affecting your health.

 Priyanka is an experienced editor & content writer with great attention to detail.
 Mother to a 10-year-old, she's skilleRead More

 Get baby's diet chart, and growth tips

 গর্ভাবস্থায় আলুবোখরা: উপকারিতা ও ঝুঁকি | Prunes During Pregnancy: Benefits & Risks in Bengali